AmibeSkyfy16/EnderBackpack/README.md

 ## There are two way to use this mod
-Either the players receive a backpack, at their first connection, or they will have to craft it (default) you can configure this in the file config.json under backpack folder
+Either the players receive a backpack, at their first connection, or they will have to craft it (default) you can configure this in the file config.json under SingleBackpack folder

 ## Why this mod?